pitchmuc/cjapy/docs/cja.md

   possible kwargs:
   * encoding : if you pass a JSON file, you can change the encoding to read it.

+* updateProject : Update a project based on the definition provided in the argument.
+(PUT Method)
+  Arguments:
+  * projectId : REQUIRED : ID of the project to update.
+  * projectDefinition : REQUIRED : the project dictionary defining the creation.

 ## Other methods

 * validateCalculatedMetric: Validate a calculated metrics definition dictionary.